oezeakachi/eks-analytics-tool/README.md

 - Automated control plane management
 - Secure networking with VPC CNI
 - Integration with IAM for access control
-- Scalability via managed node groups and Fargate profiles
+- Scalability via managed node groups
 - Seamless support for GitOps using ArgoCD
-- Robust monitoring and alerting via CloudWatch and Prometheus
+- Robust monitoring and alerting via Grafana and Prometheus

 ---